Laser linewidth: History: First derivation of the laser linewidth

 resulting in the original Schawlow–Townes approximation of the laser linewidth:

-Also the transfer from the microwave to the optical regime was entirely semi-classical, without assuming quantized fields or quantum fluctuations.
+Again, the transfer from the microwave to the optical regime was entirely semi-classical.
 Consequently, the original Schawlow–Townes equation is entirely based on semi-classical physics and is a four-fold approximation of a more general laser linewidth, which will be derived in the following.

 Passive resonator mode: Photon-decay time

 We assume a two-mirror Fabry–Pérot resonator of geometrical length $\ell$, homogeneously filled with an active laser medium of refractive index $n$.
 We define the reference situation, namely the passive resonator mode, for a resonator whose active medium is transparent, i.e., it does not introduce gain or absorption.